troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 :::{attention} Valéria's Thoughts
 When there is constant acceleration, the graph of position vs. time changes from a linear dependence with time to a quadratic dependence with time.
 In the case of negative acceleration, the change in position is decreasing with each second that passes.
 The corresponding velocity is linear with time and has a negative slope because the velocity is decreasing with time.
 Eventually, the object slows to a stop.
 Its velocity is zero, and its position remains constant.
 If the acceleration exists only while the object is moving, as is the case with friction, the object will remain at rest.
 It may be possible that there are accelerations that do not cease to influence an object's motion when it comes to rest.
 If this were true, the object would accelerate with increasing velocity in the opposite direction of its initial velocity after coming to rest.
 :::

+We can summarize interactions that result in momentum changes
 ```{math}
 \frac{d}{dt}\vec p = \frac{d}{dt}m\vec v = m\frac{d}{dt}\vec v=m\vec a
 ```
+keeping in mind that these changes over time correspond to changes in the kinematic description of an object's motion.
+This description of momentum changes leads us to the second of Newton's Laws of Motion.

-> An object's acceleration is proportional to the net force exerted **on the object**, inversely proportional to the mass of the object, and in the same direction as the net force exerted on the object. and we can write this as Newton's Second Law, since $m\vec a$ must be equal to the vector sum of the forces on the particle of mass $m$:
+> An object's acceleration is proportional to the net force exerted **on the object**, inversely proportional to the mass of the object, and in the same direction as the net force exerted on the object.

+We can write the change in momentum as Newton's Second Law, since $m\vec a$ must be equal to the vector sum of the forces on the particle of mass $m$:
 % boxed equation
 ```{math}
 \frac{d}{dt}\vec p = \sum \vec F = \vec F^{net}